Primary Key Points

 Stress and sleep are two factors that significantly impact both your gut health and brain function.
 Chronic stress can disrupt the balance of the gut microbiome, leading to dysbiosis and increased susceptibility to mental health disorders.
 [22]

-Similarly, inadequate sleep or poor sleep quality can disrupt the delicate balance of the gut-brain axis.
+Similarly, inadequate or poor sleep quality can disrupt the delicate balance of the gut-brain axis.
 Studies have shown that sleep deprivation can alter the composition of the gut microbiota and increase inflammation, which can affect cognitive function and mood.
 [23]

 Lifestyle Factors: Supporting Gut and Brain Health